 The biggest health risk in Thailand is probably food poisoning and traveller’s diarrhea.
 There is a risk of Dengue Fever.
 Sleep under a mosquito net and wear repellent.
 The risk of malaria is low in most parts of Thailand so anti-malarial pills really aren’t necessary because the side effects of the pills (even the good ones) aren’t worth the risk of malaria (which is easily treatable despite common misconceptions).
 We would suggest packing a medical kit that includes some antibiotics for travellers diarrhea, Peptol Bismol for upset stomachs and Tylenol for hangover headaches.

 Internet is everywhere in Thailand.
-Pretty much all hotels and guesthouses will have wi-fi in the lobby, in your room or at the very least, a computer you can use to check your emails and access the web.
-Internet is usually pretty fast and costs around 30 THB ($1) / hour.
+Pretty much all hotels and guesthouses will have wi-fi in the lobby, in your room, or at the very least, a computer you can use to check your emails and access the web.

-Stick to text messages and you’ll save yourself some money.
-You can use a cell phone to book rooms if you’re arriving to your destination with a boat/busload of backpackers all hoping to find a beachside bungalow (get first dibs by calling!).
+You can use a cell phone to book rooms if you’re arriving to your destination with a boat/busload of backpackers all hoping to find a beachside bungalow (get first dibs by calling!), or better yet, book your rooms online to avoid disappointment.

 The rainy season (April-June & September-October) isn’t all bad as you can escape the peak season crowds and enjoy a lush green Thailand that few people see.
 If the forecast is bad on the Andaman Sea (the rainiest part) then plan to head over to the Gulf (or vice versa).
 Thailand is narrow so you can easily find some sunshine with a few boat and bus rides.
 Peak season runs right from November to March, with December and early January being the busiest.

-Thailand deserves this rating on its vibe alone, but there are many other things that contribute to these nine stars.
+Thailand deserves a visit based on its vibe alone, but there are many other things that contribute to an amazing experience there.
 Tasty food, stunning beaches, great diving and snorkelling, smiling locals and stunning temples.
-Thailand is like a home on the road for most backpackers and it’s probably the most backpacker friendly place on the planet.
+Thailand is like a home on the road for most backpackers and is one of the most backpacker friendly place on the planet.